Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 We have the machine IP address, so we don't need to find it on the network, but knowledge of what ports are open and what services are running behind them would be helpful.

-You could do this manuall, but if you want to use some automated tools, why not start with a port scan, then try and find out what versions of software might be running behind them?
+You could do this manually, but if you want to use some automated tools, why not start with a port scan, then try and find out what versions of software might be running behind them?
 Any information on how these are configured would be a bonus!

 ## Solution

-You may have manually probed the machine for open ports, oryou may have used your own scripts, but I usually run an automated portscan at this point against our host.
+You may have manually probed the machine for open ports, or you may have used your own scripts, but I usually run an automated portscan at this point against our host.
 Despite a wide choice of port-scanning tools, **the** network mapper and port scanner is Nmap; there are other ways of portscanning hosts, but this is the tool I like to use and one that you'll find in other CTF write-ups.

-I like to run nmap as root, which means (amongst other things) it will carry out a [Syn scan](https://networkinferno.net/tcp-syn-scanning) by default; I like to turn off the probe requests and host resolution (-Pn and -n), because I know where my host is, and I like to scan all TCP ports (almost, but it will do) with the -p- option.
-I usually output to all filetypes (-oA), as well as asking nmap to give us a reason whenever it says a port is open or filtered (--reason); as always, keep that tcpdump sniffer running, so you can see what's going on!
+I like to run Nmap as root, which means (amongst other things) it will carry out a [Syn scan](https://networkinferno.net/tcp-syn-scanning) by default; I like to turn off the probe requests and host resolution (-Pn and -n), because I know where my host is, and I like to scan all TCP ports (almost, but it will do) with the -p- option.
+I usually output to all file types (-oA), as well as asking Nmap to give us a reason whenever it says a port is open or filtered (--reason); as always, keep that tcpdump sniffer running, so you can see what's going on!

 {%
   include figure